Take A Spooky Driving Tour Of Sacramento

 Keep in mind, things are changing all the time and some of these destinations might be closed to visitors, and some are just meant to be driven by anyway.
 If you intend to go in, be sure to check hours and restrictions before you go.

 In the 1980s, charming little ol’ Dorothea Puente ran a boarding house on F Street in Downtown Sacramento.
 Puente ended up being convicted of murdering several of her eldery tenants and cashing their Social Security checks.
 It’s said she buried the bodies in the backyard.
-The house was previously open for tours, with all the proceeds going to charity.
-Although that’s not happening right now, you can drive past the murder scene at 1426 F St. Just be sure to not disturb the residents (the ghosts do enough of that already).
+You can drive past the murder scene at 1426 F St. Just be sure to not disturb the residents (the ghosts do enough of that already).

 When Sacramento was a budding Gold Rush town, its location at the confluence of the American and Sacramento rivers was both an asset and liability.
 The rivers meant easy transportation of goods and people, but they also routinely flooded the business district.
 To solve this frequent flooding fiasco, the city raised all the streets one level, making all the storefronts into basements and all the second stories becoming street level.